modevar/modevar.github.io/_pages/program.md

 ---

-## TBD
+**Keynote:** *How to sustain a tool building community-driven effort.
+Experiences from the modeling trenches*, by  Jordi Cabot

+---

-The program will be available after the date for paper notifications.
+**NOTE:** The definitive program will be available after the date for paper notifications.